SGpp/DisCoTec/docs/getting_started.md

 mpiexec -np 9 ./test_distributedcombigrid_boost
 ```

-where you can use all the parameters of the boost test suite.
+where you can use all the [parameters of the boost test suite](https://beta.boost.org/doc/libs/1_60_0/libs/test/doc/html/boost_test/utf_reference/rt_param_reference.html).
 If timings matter, consider [pinning](#pinning-with-various-mpi-implementations).
-Or you can run the tests with `ctest` in the build folder.

 ## Run an Example

-DisCoTec executables are typicall configured through `ctparam` files, which are parsed on
+DisCoTec executables are typically configured through `ctparam` files, which are parsed on
 startup.
 The `ctparam` file will contain the combination technique parameters (dimension,
 minimum and maximum level) as well as parallelization parameters (number and